fkohl04/framework-performance/README.md

 Especially for lower request rates the node service requires muss less memory than all the JVM frameworks.
 That is not surprising since the Java Runtime Environment is bigger than the Node Runtime.
 Depending on the scenario, this could be a big advantage.
-For example with the same memory one could simply host more instances of node container that of JVM containers.
+For example with the same memory one could host more instances of node containers than of JVM containers.

 Note: We have to be careful when comparing memory consumption of JVM services, because the JVM pre-allocates memory it